kbridge/kbridge/README.md

 You will soon be overwhelmed by the frequent starring notifications.
 ```

+**The software infrastructure of our world is built by countless open source contributors.**

 I've been obsessed with computers since I was a kid.

 Now living a quiet life.

 <!--
 **kbridge/kbridge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.